-- To select transmitter compatible with the motor's receiver, refer to the "Nice Screen" catalogue, which is also available on www.niceforyou.com. - When the motor's memory does not contain any transmitter, to memorise the FIRST transmitter, perform the "Communication mode configuration procedure (ONE-WAY or TWO-WAY)" and subsequently use only one of the following procedures: B.1 (motor configured as ONE-WAY); A.1 (motor configured as TWO-WAY); C.1 (motor configured as ONE-WAY and OLD generation transmitter lacking the PRG and ESC keys).
-If instead one or more transmitters use one of following procedures only: B.7 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as TWO-WAY); C.2 (motor configured as ONE-WAY); A.7 (motor configured as ONE-WAY); C.2 (motor configured as
+- To select transmitter compatible with the motor's receiver, refer to the "Nice Screen" catalogue, which is also available on www.niceforyou.com. - When the motor's memory does not contain any transmitter, to memorise the FIRST transmitter, perform the "Communication mode configuration procedure (ONE-WAY or TWO-WAY)" and subsequently use only one of the following procedures: A.1 (motor configured as ONE-WAY); B.1 (motor configured as TWO-WAY); D.1 (motor configured as ONE-WAY) and OLD generation transmitter lacking the PRG and ESC keys).
+If instead one or more transmitters have already been memorised, to memorise SUPPLEMENTARY transmitters use one of following procedures only: A.2 (motor configured as ONE-WAY); B.3 (motor configured as TWO-WAY); D.2 (motor configured as ONE-WAY and OLD generation transmitter lacking the PRG and ESC keys).